 GeneCards Summary for TPSD1 Gene

 TPSD1 (Tryptase Delta 1) is a Protein Coding gene.
+Diseases associated with TPSD1 include Shrimp Allergy and Crustacean Allergy.
+Among its related pathways are Measles.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
-An important paralog of this gene is TPSAB1.
+An important paralog of this gene is TPSB2.

 UniProtKB/Swiss-Prot for TPSD1 Gene

 Tryptase is the major neutral protease present in mast cells and is secreted upon the coupled activation-degranulation response of this cell type.